algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### AI and Enemy Behavior Requirements

-- **Enemie Intelligence:** Enemies should exhibit intelligent behavior, using pathfinding algorithms to pursue "Pac-Man" logically.
+- **Enemies Intelligence:** Enemies should exhibit intelligent behavior, using pathfinding algorithms to pursue "Pac-Man" logically.
 Their movements should dynamically respond to "Pac-Man's" position.

 - **Fairness and Challenge:** Strive to maintain a balanced and challenging gameplay experience.
 Enemies should be swift and pose a challenge without causing undue frustration for the player.